 The global tool for NbS provides insight to investors which goes beyond prioritising by infrastructure damage.
 Table 2 demonstrates a list of suitable NbS projects based on ROI, cost benefit ratio, biodiversity index, net carbon return and the population benefiting.
 It represents the top 3 opportunities of multiple investor focuses (financial, carbon, environmental, balanced, social), which combined have been ranked by ROI as an example.
 The highest ROI project (#1) ranks first for financial, biodiversity, and balanced investors, focusing on restoring floodplains to enhance resilience against fluvial flooding along the R870 and Zila roads in Jhalokati Sadar Upazila.
-The second project appeals to financial, biodiversity, balanced, and social impact investors by benefiting the largest population (541.3k) through floodplain reforestation in Barishal Sadar Upazila.
+The second project (#2) appeals to financial, environmental, balanced, and social impact investors by benefiting the largest population (541.3k) through floodplain reforestation in Barishal Sadar Upazila.
 This project also strengthens resilience along the N8, a national road and key trade route.
-Additional national road and trade route resilience projects include floodplain restoration efforts along the N8 in Patuakhali Zila (#4) and the N5 in Gaibandha Zila (#5), targeting balanced and carbon focused investors, respectively.
-Projects #6-8 focus on vulnerable coastal Upazilas through mangrove reforestation, addressing the region's highest estimated annual damage due to significant coastal flooding risks.
+Additional national road and trade route resilience projects include floodplain restoration efforts along the N8 in Patuakhali Zila (#4), targeting environmental investors.
+Projects #7-9 focus on vulnerable coastal Upazilas through mangrove reforestation, addressing the region's highest estimated annual damage due to significant coastal flooding risks, and providing the greatest opportunity for carbon sequestration investors.